+Then the Great Recession hit the industry hard.
+The overall wood product manufacturing industry dropped 13,500 (41%) between 2005 and 2011.
+After the Great Recession, the industry was slow to rebound, adding 4,000 jobs, or 21%, between 2011 and 2019.
 Low demand from U.S. single-family home construction coming out of the recession is one reason for the slowness of the rebound.
-The prerecession peak of roughly 1.7 million units in 2005 dropped to a low of 430,000 in 2011.
-Single-family starts have recently recovered to 876,000 in 2018, causing some increase in demand for wood products.
+The prerecession peak of roughly 1.7 million starts in 2005 dropped to a low of 430,000 in 2011.
+Single-family starts had recovered to 888,000 in 2019, causing some increase in demand for wood products.

 Smaller Harvest, Technology, and Economies of Scale Contribute to Decline

-Several structural shifts in the wood products industry have contributed to the employment decline.
+Several structural shifts in the wood products industry have contributed to the long-term employment decline.
 First, there was a drop in timber harvests from environmental concerns in the early 1990s.
 As harvest from federal lands reduced the amount of available raw material to mills, employment dropped, indicating that harvest reductions were a cause for the employment loss in the early 1990s.

 Wood Products Are Still Important in Oregon, Especially in Rural Areas

 In counties where the percent of total payroll exceeds the percent of total employment, average wages are higher in wood product manufacturing than the overall average wage.
-This is the case in most of the rural counties listed; indicating that wood product manufacturing provides some of the higher paying jobs in rural counties.
+This is the case in most of the rural counties listed, indicating that wood product manufacturing provides some of the higher paying jobs in rural counties.

 Jobs Generally Pay Well and Do Not Require High Levels of Education